kkwsts/YQX-Plus/README.md

 # YQX+: Benchmarking Probabilistic Modelling of Performance Expression

-This repository expand on the idea of the [YQX system]() for expressive music performance, that The system predicts expressive performance parameters from musical score context using a Bayesian model trained on human performances.
+This repository expand on the idea of the [YQX system]() for expressive music performance, that the system predicts expressive performance parameters from musical score context using a Bayesian model trained on human performances.

 ## Overview